Phragmites australis: Ecology

 It is a helophyte (aquatic plant), especially common in alkaline habitats, and it also tolerates brackish water, and so is often found at the upper edges of estuaries and on other wetlands (such as grazing marsh) which are occasionally inundated by the sea.
-A study demonstrated that P. australis has similar greenhouse gas emissions to native Spartina alterniflora.
+A study demonstrated that P. australis has similar greenhouse gas emissions to Spartina alterniflora, a plant native to the Atlantic coast of the Americas.
 However, other studies have demonstrated that it is associated with larger methane emissions and greater carbon dioxide uptake than native New England salt marsh vegetation that occurs at higher marsh elevations.

 Common reed is suppressed where it is grazed regularly by livestock.
 Under these conditions it either grows as small shoots within the grassland sward, or it disappears altogether.
 In Europe, common reed is rarely invasive, except in damp grasslands where traditional grazing has been abandoned.

 Invasive status

 In North America, the status of Phragmites australis is a source of confusion and debate.
 It is commonly considered a non-native and often invasive species, introduced from Europe in the 1800s.
 However, there is evidence of the existence of Phragmites as a native plant in North America long before European colonization of the continent.
 The North American native subspecies, P. a. subsp. americanus (sometimes considered a separate species, P. americanus), is markedly less vigorous than European forms.
 The expansion of Phragmites in North America is due to the more vigorous, but similar-looking European subsp. australis.

 Phragmites australis subsp. australis outcompetes native vegetation and lowers the local plant biodiversity.
 It forms dense thickets of vegetation that are unsuitable habitat for native fauna.
 It displaces native plants species such as wild rice, cattails, and native orchids.
 Phragmites has a high above ground biomass that blocks light to other plants allowing areas to turn into Phragmites monoculture very quickly.
 Decomposing Phragmites increases the rate of marsh accretion more rapidly than would occur with native marsh vegetation.

 Phragmites australis subsp. australis is causing serious problems for many other North American hydrophyte wetland plants, including the native P. australis subsp. americanus.
 Gallic acid released by phragmites is degraded by ultraviolet light to produce mesoxalic acid, effectively hitting susceptible plants and seedlings with two harmful toxins.
 Phragmites is so difficult to control that one of the most effective methods of eradicating the plant is to burn it over 2–3 seasons.
 The roots grow so deep and strong that one burn is not enough.
 Ongoing research suggests that goats could be effectively used to control the species.